yaojh18/mmmg-leaderboard/README.md

    + "type": can take "open_source", "proprietary" or "agent"
    + "date": your model's release date, optional
    + "size": your model's size, optional
    + "link": your model's link, optional
-3. Remember to register for your new folder in `./data/model_list.json`, the registered name is your folder's name.
-This is necessary because browsers don't allow scanning over the path.
-4. Create a pull request, and we will validate your uploaded data.
+3. Create a pull request, and we will validate your uploaded data.